ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 * Map a volume to a host.
 * Update capacity to increase the current volume capacity.

-Specify the information in the volume patch option to modify the existing details of a volume and run the following command to update the volume details.
+Specify the information to modify the existing details of a volume and run the following command to update the volume details.

 ### Renaming block volume from CLI
 {: #renaming-sds-volume-cli}